USF-HII/usf-hii.github.io/pages/labdata-standard.md

 # Labdata Standard (Draft)

-*A new concept to be introduced shortly is the Provider Airlock, an intermediary location between the ingress of a Provider Inbox and the final resting place of a Provider Repository.*
+*A new concept to be introduced shortly is the Provider Airlock, an intermediary location providing a vacuum between a Provider Inbox and a Provider Repository.*

 ## Purpose